laurids-reichardt/kedro-examples/README.md

 ## Empty Kedro template project

-Kedro is able to create an empty template project with the following command:
+Kedro creates an empty template project with the following command:

 ```
 kedro new